The FDA Group had ambitious growth goals, but lacked the strategy to achieve them.

 - 1,478% more leads generated per quarter in 2018

 - 2,100% more leads generated per quarter in 2019

 - 3,226% more leads generated per quarter in 2020

 - 2,892% more leads generated per quarter in 2021

 - 2903% more leads generated per quarter in 2022

 And while lead quantity increased following its partnership with Madison Marketing Group, lead quality improved as well.
 The FDA Group started seeing an uptick in sales revenue generated via its website in its second full quarter working with Madison Marketing Group.

 By the end of 2022, Madison Marketing Group’s strategic approach contributed to a 282% increase in average quarterly web-generated sales revenue.

 Not only did Madison Marketing Group assist in sourcing a multi-million dollar deal in 2016, but sales revenue attributed to digital marketing has grown each year The FDA Group has partnered with Madison Marketing Group prior to 2020, when the business saw growth stagnate across all online and offline channels due to the COVID-19 pandemic.

-This influx of leads and sales produced a marketing ROI of 37x, and afforded The FDA Group the ability to focus its efforts on pursuing the kinds of deals that helped it hit its revenue targets for the past four years.
+This influx of leads and sales produced a marketing ROI of 34x, and afforded The FDA Group the ability to focus its efforts on pursuing the kinds of deals that helped it hit its most recent revenue targets.